• Start Here!

 Note that drivers will not speak English so it’s always best to have the address written down to show them once you get into the taxi.

 Another option is Grab, an app very popular in Vietnam (it works pretty much like Uber).
-Personally I used it often, obtaining almost always a price better than the price offered by the taxi drivers.
+Personally, I used it often, obtaining almost always a price better than the price offered by the taxi drivers.

-If you intend to use Grab, I suggest you to buy a sim card with internet data (as you’ll have to be able to use the app on the go).
+If you intend to use Grab, I suggest you buy a sim card with internet data (as you’ll have to be able to use the app on the go).

 Lamps in VietnamLamps for sale in Hoi An